sassoftware/sas-trustworthy-ai-life-cycle/website/docs/3-prepare-and-assess-data.md

 PII is any information connected to a specific individual that could be used to uncover that individual's identity.
 Examples include but are not limited to full name, Social Security number, email address, and phone number.

-Do the data contain Personally Identifiable Information (PII)?
+Does the data contain Personally Identifiable Information (PII)?

 * [ ] Yes.
 If selected, continue to next step.
 * [ ] No. If selected, move to [step 3.3.5](#335-data-privacy-risk-approval).